 2. It Can Be Lethal After Only Minutes

-How to Guard Your Home from Carbon Monoxide
+How to Guard Your Family from Carbon Monoxide

-There’s no reason to gamble with carbon monoxide poisoning.
+There’s no reason to take a chance with carbon monoxide poisoning.